metricloop/vuex-events-messaging-demo/README.md

-# vuex-messages-demo
+# vuex-events-messaging-demo

-> A Vue.js project
+> A Metric Loop Demo

+This demo will show you how to get up and running with Vuex.
+For a detailed walkthrough on how to use it, check out our [blog post](https://metricloop.com/blog).

 ## Build Setup